 The Sales Presentation competition is designed around the Corporate/Large Account selling process.
-It is assumed that the sales representative has conducted evaluation calls with this customer gathering information in an attempt to understand the customers’ needs and wants.
+It is assumed that the sales representative has gathered information in an attempt to understand the customers’ needs and wants.

 It is also expected that the sales representative has conducted research and gathered information to understand the competitive product environment, potential pricing options and a strategic implementation plan.

 The presentation is a creative demonstration of the strategic selling plan that addresses the needs of the customer providing options for an implementation plan and a costing/pricing analysis with the desired intent to close the deal.